duck1984/big-launcher/README.md

+# A note from Duck1984

+Thanks to complexlogic for this awesome launcher.
+This fork was created ONLY because there was no binary release/download for the latest, and the build action was failing in the complexlogic repo.
+I wanted to be able to use the latest version since it fixed some specific issues I was having.

+No code was modified from the latest (at the time of this release, 20260817) complexlogic version, other than removal of webp image support.
+The source build tool was failing because the workflow was pinned to an old version of vcpkg whose getopt-win32 recipe still pointed to the now-dead xiaozhuai/getopt-win32 repository.
+Updated the VCPKG_COMMITTISH value in the YAML to a newer vcpkg commit, getopt-win from ludvikjerabek, which is the current upstream source.
+I am sharing the resulting windows binary for other to use.

+- Support for .webp image type was causing issues for me with compiling so I removed it, which is really not that big of a deal since png and jpg can be used in its place.

+- The only other major change I made was adding in the dependecies.
+Without them it would compile but fail when launched, throwing missing dll errors.
+With dependecies added in, it now works.

 # big-launcher
 **big-launcher** is a work-in-progress HTPC application launcher.
 The design is loosely based on the [Roku UI](https://www.techhive.com/wp-content/uploads/2022/01/rokuui-100899030-orig.jpg), consisting of a sidebar menu on the left, and selectable apps on the right.
 This project is intended to be the successor to my other HTPC project, [Flex Launcher](https://github.com/complexlogic/flex-launcher).
 Compared to Flex Launcher, big-launcher will be more graphically advanced, but less customizable.
 The program will be written in C++ and utilize SDL for graphics.